Mafika-Mahlobo/tshimologong-project/README.md

 MYSQL_PASSWORD= #your password
 ```

-4. Create Database (*you might need to run the command inside MYSQL folder*).
+4. Create Database (*you might need to run the command inside the MYSQL folder*).

 ```bash
 mysql -u {your usernme} -p < createDB.sql